SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Elements/Working_with_elements/Managing_element_properties.md

    - **Format (regular expression)**: If you want to restrict the allowed values by means of a regular expression, select this checkbox and enter a regular expression in the text box.

    - **Possible values**: If you want to specify a list of allowed values, select this checkbox and add all allowed values to the list.
+Optionally add a metric value to determine the order of the items in the dropdown list.
+The lowest number will be displayed on top.

 1. In the *Edit* dialog box, click *OK*.
 1. In the *Properties* dialog box, click *OK*.